Partnerships are an effective way to support community groups and the County in achieving community and strategic goals.

 Community Beautification Fund:

-Currently, $60,000 is available annually to support community beautification projects.
+Currently, $60,000 is available annually to support community beautification projects on Haldimand County-owned property.
 The funding is provided in recognition of the importance of beautification to the vitality of any community, as well as the sense of pride and quality of life it fosters for residents and visitors to the County.
 Showcasing our communities supports business attraction and retention, and leads to potential new tourism and economic development opportunities.

 Groups may apply for beautification funding of up to 50% of the total cost of the proposed project to a maximum of $4,000 per year/per organization.
 Interested organizations/groups are encouraged to make submissions to the Community Beautification program each year within the framework outline in the Guidelines, below.
 Please read all conditions and requirements contained within the Guidelines prior to completing the Community Beautification form.